7 Intro to ggplot

 The geom_col() function adds the bars based on the global aesthetics we’ve already set.

 Our two-layer chart is getting somewhere now.
-We’re able to see the data in the plot, but there are a couple issues:
+We’re able to see the data in the plot, the order of the bars is alphabetical instead of in vote order.
+We can fix it.

 The bars on our chart are in alphabetical order of the x axis (and reversed thanks to our flip.)
 We want to order the values based on the votes in the data.